Living in a compact apartment or a cozy cottage shouldn’t mean you have to sacrifice your love for nature.

 31#.
 Tiered Fruit Baskets for Extra Pot Space

 The open wire design ensures that water doesn’t pool at the bottom, helping to prevent root rot and keeping your plants healthy.
-It’s a charming, rustic look that fits perfectly with a farmhouse or “shabby chic” home decoration style.
+It provides essential airflow for roots.

 32#.
 Floating Bamboo Poles for Zen Accents